 Hypertension affects millions of people worldwide.
 The DASH diet improves health in several ways.
 It involves restriction of both caloric and salt intakes.
 Although there are several similar structures for this diet, all produce reductions in blood pressure, blood lipids, and risk of cardiovascular issues.
 The lower-sodium versions of this diet result in both a lowering of the body’s sodium level and a greater reduction in blood pressure than its higher-sodium counterparts.

-Memory dementia affects 10% of Americans over the age of 65.
-Cognitive decline is a major symptom of this type of dementia.
-More people suffer from other forms of dementia or the gradual decrease in cognition that sometimes comes with aging.
+Memory loss affects 10% of Americans over the age of 65.
+Cognitive decline is a major symptom of this type of memory loss.
+More people suffer from a gradual decrease in cognition that sometimes comes with aging.
 Reducing the rate of cognitive decline in older adults could have a significant impact on public health.
-The MIND diet can help prevent dementia and cognitive decline, to some degree, and these results improve the more strictly you adhere to its guidelines.
+The MIND diet can help prevent cognitive decline, to some degree, and these results improve the more strictly you adhere to its guidelines.

 The Mediterranean Diet

 Dietary traditions followed by the people in Mediterranean countries have been historically associated with a healthy lifestyle.
 The Mediterranean diet was based on food practices of the 1960’s when this region experienced some of the highest life expectancy rates in the world.
-This was due, in part, to them also having the lowest rates of chronic issues, heart issues, and certain cancers.
+This was due, in part, to them also having the lowest rates of chronic issues.

 The Mediterranean diet pyramid, which became popular in the 1990’s, is meant to provide a visual ranking of the importance of each element.
 Items at the bottom are most important and meals should center mostly around these foods.
 Items at the top are eaten sparingly, if at all.
 This dietary regimen is a bit of a paradox, in that it contains a fair amount of fat content but people who eat it exhibit decreased rates of cardiovascular issues.